k9securityio/k9-cdk/README.md

 1. provision an S3 Bucket
 2. allow the `ci` and `person1` users to administer the bucket
+3. allow administrators and `k9-auditor` to read bucket configuration
-3. allow the `app-backend` role to write data into the bucket
+4. allow the `app-backend` role to write data into the bucket
-4. allow the `app-backend` and `customer-service` role to read data in the bucket
+5. allow the `app-backend` and `customer-service` role to read data in the bucket

 ```typescript
 import * as cdk from "@aws-cdk/core";